Skip to main content

 This approach is particularly favoured by organisations that need to comply with strict data protection regulations, such as financial services firms or legal practices.

-While it can be useful for customers to have an online store of all their communications from an organisation, it is also recommended to deliver content by secure email so that clients don't have to log in every time they receive information from you.
+While it can be useful for customers to have an online store of all their communications from an organisation, it is also worth delivering content by secure email so that clients do not have to log in every time they receive information from you.

 "Customer portals are ideal for regulated industries, where you need that auditable store of communications as a customer and as a business.
 But without the ability to email securely, in real-time, you lose that immediacy factor."